FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 With our GitHub integration there is no risk of outdated content, or delays.
 When you push to your repository, Fleek will pick up the changes and update your **canister on DFINITY's Internet Computer accordingly.**

+### An Alpha Product
+It's important to note that this is an **Alpha product**, which we are building on top of the Internet Computer's Mainnet Alpha.
+It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in a realistic environment with cycles, in preparation for the Mainnet Beta release.

+When Mainnet Beta genesis arrives, all sites on the Internet Computer with Fleek will be migrated and redeployed to the Beta.

 ## How Does Fleek Host Static Sites on the Internet Computer?
 Before getting started, let us break down the flow on what is happening when you upload a site to the Internet Computer through Fleek.